top of page

 Lesson 2 begins with a discussion of negative reinforcement: what it is and what role it plays in horse training in general, and clicker training in particular.
 The video shows you how to take the horse training skills you already know and combine them with clicker training.
 That’s one of the great strengths of clicker training: it piggy backs so well onto other training methods.
 You don’t have to throw away everything you have already learned about horse training.
 You take the best of what you know and combine it with clicker training to make it even better.

 Pressure is our universal language.
 To be safe around horses, they need to learn to move away from pressure.
 The question is not whether we make this part of our training, but HOW we teach it to the horse.
-In clicker training pressure becomes information the horse uses to get to his reward faster.
-From his point of view he is just playing the children’s game of “hot and cold" Pressure is not meant to intimidate or cause pain.
+In clicker training pressure becomes information the horse uses to get to his reinforcement faster.
+From his point of view he is just playing the children’s game of “hot and cold".
+Pressure is not meant to intimidate or cause pain.
+It is there to help him solve training puzzles.

 Lesson 2 shows you how to introduce the concept of moving away from pressure to your horse.
 It begins with a very simple exercise which is particularly useful for pushy, bargy horses: backing in a stall or small paddock.

 The purpose of this lesson is twofold: to teach your horse to move away from pressure and to teach him how to maneuver his body in tight, trappy spaces.
-This later piece connects the turning of his hips to you and gives you control of his feet.
+This later piece connects the turning of his hips to tactile cues from you and gives you control of his feet.

-Through this very simple exercise we are teaching the horse to be more aware of his whole body.
-As he learns to swing his hips to the side and back out of your space, click!, good things happen.
+Through this very simple exercise we are teaching a horse to be more aware of his whole body.
+As he learns to swing his hips to the side and to back out of your space - click! -good things happen.
 All the pressure goes away AND he gets a treat.
 In addition to learning an important physical skill, he’s also learning emotional control and relaxation.

 Working in a stall or small paddock helps a horse learn how to maneuver his body, and it also helps the handler learn how to set his horse up for success.
-The video uses slow motion and freeze frame footage to teach the mechanical skills needed for this lesson.
-It highlights a fundamental handling skill which is one of the key building blocks for many critical ground exercises, including head lowering and lateral work.
+The video uses slow motion and freeze frame footage to teach the handling skills needed for this lesson.

 From backing in a stall the video lesson progresses to basic leading.
 Here I let Max, a three month old Friesian colt, and his owner teach the lesson.
 Backing, moving the hips and shoulders, yielding softly to pressure on a lead, and the beginnings of ground tying are illustrated clearly by this youngster.

-From lunging to lateral work you’ll learn how to ask a horse to carry himself in balance instead of crowding into you.
-Through slow motion and freeze frame footage, I highlight the important mechanical skills you’ll need for this lesson, and the responses you can expect from your horse.
+From lunging to lateral work you’ll learn how to ask a horse to carry himself in balance instead of crowding in to you.
+Through slow motion and freeze frame footage, I highlight the important handling skills you’ll need for this lesson, and the responses you can expect from your horse.
 In addition to a basic clicker lesson, you’ll be training your eye to see and understand the balance shifts that help a horse perform at his best.

 bottom of page